 If your dog is suffering from allergies or itching, understanding the correct dosage of Benadryl® for dogs is imperative for their comfort and safety.
 Benadryl® (Diphenhydramine) is an antihistamine that can provide relief from symptoms such as itching, skin swelling, and allergies.
-However, it is important to use Benadryl® safely and consult with your veterinarian before administering it to your dog.
+However, it is important to use Benadryl® safely and it is best to speak with your veterinarian before administering it to your dog.

 💊 Key Takeaways